Minwax® is one of the most popular manufacturers of wood finishing products in the US.

 Step 4- Scrape off the gel and Polyshades finish

-Step 5- Scrub lightly with a steel wool or sandpaper
+Step 5- Scrub lightly with steel wool or sandpaper

-With a fine-grade steel wool pad or fine grit sandpaper, sand the surfaces as well as crevices of the woodwork.
+With a fine-grade steel wool pad or fine grit sandpaper, sand the surfaces as well as the crevices of the woodwork to remove the remaining traces of the finish.
+Again, take your time to avoid damaging the wood.

 Step 6- Wipe clean the woodwork surface